termux-nethunter

 vnc

-On the first run of the command above, you will be prompted for a vnc password.
-This is the password that will be used to securely connect to the vnc server, in the vnc viewer, so save it somewhere.
+On the first run of the command above, you will be prompted for a VNC password.
+This is the password that will be used to securely connect to the VNC server in the VNC viewer app, so save it somewhere.

-To connect to the vnc server, you will need to download and install a vnc viewer app of your choice (I recommend AVNC).
+To connect to the VNC server and view the desktop, you will need to download and install a VNC viewer app of your choice (I recommend AVNC).

-Then open the vnc viewer app, click add server and fill in with the following details:
+Then open the VNC viewer app, click add server, and fill in the following details:

 Name